hivesolutions/scudum/doc/rasp.md

 CONFIG_EXT3_FS_SECURITY=y
 ```

-Then add support for CRAMFS, SquashFS with the following configuration parameters.
+Then add support for CRAMFS and SquashFS with the following configuration parameters.

 ```
 CONFIG_CRAMFS=y